YEI UCAS free application guide for 2027 entry.

 “How have your qualifications and studies helped you to prepare for this course or subject?”

-But universities can already see what subjects you take (and your grades/predictions).
-In most cases, repeating that does not differentiate you; if anything, it can disadvantage you for top universities.
+But universities can already see what subjects you take, as well as your grades and predictions.
+In most cases, repeating that does not differentiate you as a candidate.

-That is because A-levels, by themselves, do not make you special: thousands of applicants take similar subject combinations and study the same specifications.
+That is because A-levels, by themselves, do not make you stand out.
+Thousands of applicants take similar subject combinations and study the same specifications.

-If you use Question 2 to summarise your A-level content, or the “skills you have gained from your A-levels”, you are not only being generic, but also wasting precious character count that could be used to highlight super-curricular exploration, independent learning, and original thinking.
+If you use Question 2 to summarise your A-level content, or to talk vaguely about the “skills” you gained from your subjects, you are usually being generic and using up valuable character count that could be spent showing super-curricular exploration, independent learning, and original thinking.

-You have to be absolutely brutal with your character count; every word must earn its place, and every character needs to add value if you want to be competitive for the top universities.
+You need to be very disciplined with your character count.
+Every word should earn its place, and every character should add value if you want to be competitive for top universities.

-What tends to matter more is what your studies prove about you: how you think, how you learn, and how deeply you have engaged with the subject beyond what was required in class.
+What tends to matter more is what your studies show about you: how you think, how you learn, and how deeply you have engaged with the subject beyond what was required in class.

 A strong example of this is Alishba (Engineering Science, Oxford), who is also featured in the personal statement bank below.

-She opens Question 2 by referencing her A-level Physics, but then very quickly moves far beyond the specification into detailed, technical, self-directed work.
+She opens Question 2 by referencing her A-level Physics, but then moves very quickly beyond the specification into detailed, technical, self-directed work.

 She begins by linking A-level Physics to a specific line of inquiry: